Bryan Fairfax, 8th Lord Fairfax of Cameron

-Rev. Bryan Fairfax, 8th Lord Fairfax of Cameron (17361802) was an Anglican clergyman and Scottish peer (the title was created in 1627 before the Union of 1707).
-He was a lifelong friend of George Washington and became the first American-born Lord Fairfax; his predecessors were born in the UK.
-The Rev. The Lord Fairfax was the first cousin once removed of the seventh Lord.
-He lived in Virginia.
-He was the grandson of Reverend the Hon.
-Henry Fairfax, second son of the fourth Lord.
-However, it wasn't until 1800 that he was confirmed in the title by the House of Lords.
+Bryan Fairfax, 8th Lord Fairfax of Cameron (August 11, 1736 – August 7, 1802) was an American planter and clergyman.
+He was a lifelong friend of George Washington and became the first member of the British peerage to be born in North America after travelling to England and claiming the peerage there.
+Fairfax was the first cousin once removed of Robert Fairfax, 7th Lord Fairfax of Cameron.
+He lived in Virginia for his entire life, and was the grandson of Henry Fairfax, a son of Henry Fairfax, 4th Lord Fairfax of Cameron.
+However, it was not until 1800 that he was confirmed in the title by the House of Lords.

 Early life and family

 Bryan Fairfax was the son of Col. William Fairfax (1691–1757) of Belvoir and Deborah Clarke (1708–1746).
 As a young man, Fairfax lived at Belvoir with his father who was the business agent for his cousin, Thomas Fairfax, 6th Lord Fairfax of Cameron.
 His brother, George William (1729–1787) and his wife, Sally Cary Fairfax (1730–1811), also lived there and were close neighbors to George Washington's Mount Vernon.
 As a young man, George Washington and his brother, Lawrence Washington (1718–1752), visited the Fairfax family at Belvoir often and Lord Fairfax employed Washington to join a surveying team of his western lands, in the valley of Virginia.